grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 }
 ```

-Step 1 configures components to use `multi` KV store, with `consul` as primary and `memberlist` as secondary stores.
+Step 1 configures components to use `multi` KV store, with `consul` as primary and memberlist as secondary stores.
 This step requires rollout of all Mimir components.
-After applying this step all Mimir components will expose [`/memberlist`]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) page on HTTP admin interface, which can be used to check health of Memberlist cluster.
+After applying this step all Mimir components will expose [`/memberlist`]({{< relref "../../reference-http-api/index.md#memberlist-cluster" >}}) page on HTTP admin interface, which can be used to check health of memberlist cluster.

 ## Step 2: Enable KV store mirroring